pombredanne/cornae/_posts/2005-12-23-creating-dynamic-pie-graphs-using-css.markdown

 ---
 layout: post
-title: Creating Dynamic Pie Graphs Using CSS
+title: Creating dynamic pie graphs using CSS
 summary: OAfter all the positive responses to my article on creating dynamic column graphs using CSS, I decided to go one step further and publish a method to create dynamic 3-dimensional pie graphs, again based CSS and xHTML.
 avatar: avatar-pie.png
 ---